Vyral/robert-mack/_posts/2022-04-21-buyers-cant-rely-on-emotions-in-this-market.md

 {% include pullquote.html %}

 **2\.
 Find an amazing agent.** Do some research online, ask your friends, and conduct interviews to find the best agent possible.
-Find someone you can build rapport with and be vulnerable with.
+Hire someone with whom you can build rapport and be vulnerable.
 When it comes time to make an offer, you need to take your emotions out of the decision.
-That’s why you need an agent you can confide in.
+That’s why you want an agent in whom you can confide.
 I find that clients who tell me exactly what they want are easier to help, so don’t be afraid to share with your Realtor.&nbsp;

 **3\.
 Fall in love with the numbers.** Interest rates and prices are rising, so you need to focus on the math.
 There’s a lot of noise out there about the economy and housing market, but if you plan on staying in your home for a while, you should be focused on the long term.
 The everyday ups and downs of the market only really matter for investors and flippers.
 If you’re shopping for a primary residence, your monthly payment should be your primary concern.&nbsp;